cedriking/is.js/README.md

 ar, au, ca, fr, is, uk and us

 Country codes for isZip are:
-ar, au, at, be, br, ca, dk, de, es, gb, hu, is, it, jp, lu, nl, pl, se and us */
+ar, au, at, be, br, ca, dk, de, es, gb, hu, is, it, jp, nl, pl, se and us */

 // Example: